st4rk/PkgDecrypt/README.md

 * Fixed bug in sfo parser related to string-type fields.
 ### 1.2.2.0
 * Improvements in DLC unpacking mode,
-* Now using command-line tools for windows build.
+* Now using command-line tools for windows build,
+* Since this version x86 precompiled builds are also available.
 ### 1.2.1.0
 * Corrects unpacking folder for the game patches in `ux` mode,
 * Fixed bug that occured if there was more than 10 DLCs extracted in `/bgdl/t/` directory